obadaKraishan/obadaKraishan/README.md

 ## 🚀 About Me

-I'm a **PhD student in Media and Communication** at Texas Tech University, where I bridge the fascinating worlds of **computational social science** and **software engineering**.
+I'm a **PhD student** at Texas Tech University, where I bridge the fascinating worlds of **computational social science** and **software engineering**.
 My research focuses on AI-generated content, misinformation detection, and human-computer interaction, while my development work spans full-stack web applications, data analysis tools, and interactive educational platforms.

 ### 🎓 What I Do